jeffh/Fox/docs/source/generators_reference.rst

 FOXStrictPositiveInteger              NSNumber *       Generates random positive integers (non-zero) FOXStrictNegativeInteger              NSNumber *       Generates random negative integers (non-zero) FOXChoose                             NSNumber *       Generates random integers between the given range (inclusive) FOXFloat                              NSNumber *       Generates random floats.
+WARNING: currently does not stably shrink to 0.
 FOXDouble                             NSNumber *       Generates random doubles.
+WARNING: currently does not stably shrink to 0.
 FOXDecimalNumber                      NSNumber *       Generates random decimal numbers.
+WARNING: currently does not stably shrink to 0.
 FOXReturn                             id               Always returns the given value.
 Does not shrink FOXTuple                              NSArray *        Generates random fixed-sized arrays of generated values.
 Values generated are in the same order as the generators provided.
 FOXTupleOfGenerators                  NSArray *        Generates random fixed-sized arrays of generated values.
 Values generated are in the same order as the generators provided.